Vegan Broccoli Salad – High in Protein, Low in Carbs, Ready in 12 mins

 - Cut the broccoli into small florets, then wash and rinse these fellas.

-- Get a pan to medium heat, add some oil.
+- Get a pan to medium/high heat.
+Pour in water, one finger thick.
 And in the broccoli goes.
-Fry for about a minute.
+Lid on top.
+Cook for about three minutes.

-- Now add the sauce, sesame seeds, peanuts and green onions to the broccoli.
-Stir gently for another 2-3 mins.
+- Now throw back in the broccoli.
+Add sesame seeds, peanuts and green onions.
+Stir gently for another 30 seconds.

-- Add salt and pepper to taste.
+- Add salt to taste.
 Maybe some more vinegar.

 - Done!
 Indulge immediately or when cold.